Margaret Hayman: Life

 she read mathematics and then geography in Newnham College, Cambridge, and earned a master's degree from the University of Cambridge, beginning in 1941 and finishing in 1944.
 She became a social worker in Birmingham for a year before taking a position as a mathematics teacher at Putney High School, a girls' school in London where she eventually became head of mathematics.

 In 1947, she married mathematician Walter Hayman.

-He writes that they met at the Jesus Lane Friends Meeting House in Cambridge, in her first and his third year at Cambridge, and that they fell in love after she hit him with a celery stick for making a pun.
-Beyond her professional interests, she was also an amateur violinist.
+He writes that they met at the Jesus Lane Friends Meeting House in Cambridge, in her third and his first year at Cambridge, and that they fell in love after she hit him with a celery stick for making a pun.
+Beyond her professional interests, she was also an amateur violinist and activist, joining the Aldermaston Marches for CND, fundraising for various causes and, in her later years, joining the board of North Yorkshire MIND.

+Margaret and Walter had three daughters: Daphne, Carolyn and Sheila.

 She retired from Putney High School in 1985, and returned with her husband to Yorkshire.
 She died on 26 July 1994.

 Contributions

 In 1966, Hayman and her husband founded the British Mathematical Olympiad.
 Hayman took an active part in the meetings of proponents of the competition, helped negotiate the role of the British Olympiad in the International Mathematical Olympiad, and fought for funding for the competition and for the good will of the Mathematical Association towards the competition.

 She taught master classes in mathematics teaching for the Royal Institution, and became the author of mathematical textbooks, including: